Axlefublr/harp/README.md

 `harp` is a program that helps store and retrieve paths, stored in registers that are separated by sections.

 A section is the highest level key, that stores a bunch of registers inside of it.
-Each register is also a key, but the value of a register is an object, that has the properties path, line, column.
+Each register is also a key, but the value of a register is an object, that has the properties path, line, column, extra.
 A register needs to have at least one of those properties filled with data.
-Outside of that, it's up to you which (if not all) of the three a given register will store.
+Outside of that, it's up to you which (if not all) of the four a given register will store.

 Examples:
   `harp update marks a --path ~/here/is/my/path --line 23 --column 36` Will store all three properties in the register called "a" (can be any string), under the section called "marks" (can also be any string).

   Important to note: the action is called `update` because it overrides only the properties you pass into it.
   If a register previously had all three properties set and you do: